MaksimDzhangirov/backendBankExample/docs/part34-eng.md

 ![](../images/part34/13.png)

-And voila, the request is successful.
+And voilà, the request is successful.

 The Ingress that we've just set up is working properly.

 However, there's one more thing that is still not right.
 It's the class of the Ingress.
-For now, it is None, while it should be Nginx instead.
+For now, it is `None`, while it should be `Nginx` instead.

 ![](../images/part34/14.png)